electricimp/WS2812/README.md

     .draw();
 ```

+The above example is for RGB Neopixels.
+For RGBW LEDs, you would supply colors with four components, RBG plus White.

 ### Constructor: WS2812(*spi, numberOfPixels[, draw][, rgbw]*)

 Instantiate the class with an imp SPI object and the number of pixels that are connected.
 The SPI object will be configured by the constructor.

 An optional third parameter can be set to control whether the class will draw an empty frame on initialization.
 The default value is `true`.

 An optional fourth parameter can be set to enable support for RGBW pixels.
 The default value is `false`.

-#### Example ####
+#### Examples ####

 ```squirrel
 #require "WS2812.class.nut:4.0.0"